Anmol-Singh-Jaggi/SHA2_512/README.md

 # SHA2_512
 ========

-C++ implementation of SHA-2 hash function with a digest size of 512 bits.
+An implementation of SHA-2 hash function with a digest size of 512 bits.

 Algorithm studied from -:
  - http://csrc.nist.gov/groups/STM/cavp/documents/shs/sha256-384-512.pdf